vevcom/projectNext/README.md

 You need a .env file (this file is gitignored).
 You can find default values in default.env.
 Either copy theese to ./.env file or use the --env-file default.env flag when building

+You will also need to copy next-env.default.d.ts into a new file next-env.d.ts (gitignored)

 ## Development

 Have the docker deamon running, then run: